tam1m/docker-attd/README.md

 * <strong>/config/cache</strong>
   * Contains the artist data cache to speed up processes
 * <strong>/config/coookies</strong>
-  * Store your cookies.txt file in this location, may be required for youtube-dl to work properly
+  * Store your cookies.txt file in this location, may be required for yt-dlp to work properly

 <br />